 4 Natural Ways to Kill Black Mold

 There’s nothing like returning to your beautiful Boston home after the House Bliss Cleaning team has been in to professionally clean your house.
-You instantly feel calmer and jump in the shower to wash away your daily stresses in your gleaming shower.
-But, as you dry your hair, you look down and spot those familiar black stains still swarming around in the grout and underneath the enclosed door silicone.
+You instantly feel calmer to see your clean home, and you plan soaking up in the bathtub and jump in the shower to wash away your daily stresses in your gleaming shower.
+But, you look down and spot those familiar black stains still swarming around in the grout and underneath the enclosed door silicone.

 “Ugh!
 The cleaners didn’t clean this off like they were meant to!”

-In this article, we aim to explain why it’s not that simple to eliminate mold from your home, why bleach is not the solution, why we use eco-friendly products instead to kill mold and what you can do to evict these bad boys from your home completely.
+In this article, we aim to explain why it’s not that simple to eliminate mold from your home, why bleach sometimes is not the solution, why we use strongly recommend an eco-friendly approach instead to kill mold and what you can do to evict these bad boys from your home completely.

 DISCLAIMER: I am not by no means a mold expert or a biologist with a speciality in studying mold.
 I am just a mere house cleaner with a special interest in this stuff so I can get rid of it and advise my clients to the best of my ability.
 Thanks to the wonders of the internet, I did some research that helps me understand what mold is and the best ways to tackle it.